root-project/root/docbook/users-guide/Geometry.md

 In other words, the algorithm for dividing a specific shape is known by the shape object, but is always invoked in a generic way from the volume level.
-Details on how to do that can be found in the paragraph ‘Dividing volumes’.
+Details on how to do that can be found in the paragraph ‘Dividing volumes'.
 One can see how all division options are interpreted and which their result inside specific shape classes is.

 ### Parametric Shapes